Dear Your Teen:

 The second question, “Are we too strict about this?” is trickier.

 You are correct that lots of risky behavior happens in high school and that much of that occurs at night when kids are unsupervised.
-Yet, we have to give our kids chances to experience freedoms while we still have some say over consequences when they abuse those freedoms.
+Nevertheless, we have to give our kids chances to experience freedoms while we still have some say over consequences when they abuse those freedoms.
 In high school, you have the opportunity to help your teen prepare for college, a place rife with risky, nocturnal behavior.

 Your teen is in the difficult position of separating from you.
 Weaning involves a lot of struggle because it is so hard … on all of you.
 Worse, the struggle is drawn out; it takes years.